-Services that are covered for you Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-What you must pay when you get these services \$95 copay for Medicare-covered outpatient hospital services.

-Covered services include, but are not limited to:

-- Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery - Laboratory and diagnostic tests billed by the hospital - Mental health care, including care in a partialhospitalization program, if a doctor certifies that inpatient treatment would be required without it - X-rays and other radiology services billed by the hospital - Medical supplies such as splints and casts - Certain drugs and biologicals that you can't give yourself

-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you you get these services Outpatient hospital services We cover medically-necessary services you get in the \$125 copay for Medicareoutpatient department of a hospital for diagnosis or treatment covered outpatient hospital of an illness or injury. services.
+Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partialhospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-If you are not sure if you are an outpatient, you should ask the hospital staff.
+If you are not sure if you are an